isomerpages/govtech-stp/_hong-kong/00a-atb-visitSG-Requirements.md

 </thead>
   <tr>
     <td rowspan="2" style="font-size:18px;"><b>Submit visa application (if required)</b></td>
-    <td style="font-size:18px;"> <ol style="margin-top:0px; list-style-type: disc;"><li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Visitors, who require a visa for travel to Singapore, must separately obtain a valid visa after receiving their Air Travel Pass approval and before departing for Singapore.
+    <td style="font-size:18px;"> <ol style="margin-top:0px; list-style-type: disc;"><li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Visitors, who require a visa for travel to Singapore, must separately obtain a valid visa before departing for Singapore.
 Such visitors are encouraged to apply for their Air Travel Pass early.
 Information on visa requirements and application can be found <a href="https://www.ica.gov.sg/enter-depart/entry_requirements/visa_requirements">here</a>.</li></ol>
       <ol style="margin-top:0px; list-style-type: disc;">
          <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">If visitors have already been issued with a visa that is still valid or if they are eligible for the visa-free transit facility, they need not apply for a visa.
 They can check their visa status <a href="https://eservices.ica.gov.sg/esvclandingpage/save">here</a>.</li>
          </ol>